King Kamehameha Statue

 Frequently Asked Questions

-When was the Hilo statue installed?
+What makes the Hilo statue different?